nakkyung0/nakkyung0.github.io/_posts/2026-05-28-thm-investigation-windows.md

 ### Question 11: During the compromise, at what time did Windows first assign special privileges to a new logon?
 Since I already knew the exact date of the breach from the previous step, I switched over to the Windows Event Viewer to analyze the authentication logs.
 I created a custom view targeting the **Security** log and filtered specifically for March 2nd, 2019, to isolate anomalous behavior.

-To pinpoint when elevated privileges were granted, I audited Special privileges assigned to new logon**.
+To pinpoint when elevated privileges were granted, I audited Special privileges assigned to new logon.
 Checking the log entry for this event revealed the exact second the elevated session was initiated by the threat actor.
 ![Event Viewer Date Filter](/assets/img/TryHackMe/THM-investigatingWindows/eventviewer.png)
 ![securityevent](/assets/img/TryHackMe/THM-investigatingWindows/securityevent.png)